-- 14.1 Section 153 of the Measure empowers the Panel to require a relevant authority8 to comply with the requirements imposed on it by an Annual Report of the Panel and further enables the Panel to monitor the compliance of relevant authorities with the Panel's determinations. - 14.2 A relevant authority must implement the Panel's determinations in this report from the date of its annual meeting or a date specified within the Annual Report.
+- 14.1 Section 153 of the Measure empowers the Panel to require all relevant authorities8 to comply with the requirements imposed by an Annual Report of the Panel and further enables the Panel to monitor the compliance of relevant authorities with the Panel's determinations. - 14.2 A relevant authority must implement the Panel's determinations in this report from the date of its annual meeting or a date specified within the Annual Report.